CoderRaj72/Customer_Segmentation_-K-Means-/README.md

-# Project 3: Customer Segmentation Analysis (K-Means Clustering)
+# Customer Segmentation Analysis (K-Means Clustering)

 ## What this project does
 Groups real customers of an online retail store into segments based